-A graduate of Ontario College of Art and University of Toronto, Carol Barbour has exhibited at galleries and books fairs in Canada, the United States, and Europe.
+A graduate of Ontario College of Art and University of Toronto, Carol Barbour has exhibited at galleries, books fairs, and libraries in Canada, the United States, and Europe.
 She has produced artist books, drawings, sculptures, paintings, and more recently a multiple titled, “Birth of the Child.”

 A new book of poetry titled, “Infrangible” is forthcoming from Guernica Editions.